MultihogAurelius/Context-Injection-RNG-for-DnD/README.md

 This makes it so that the AI has an "RNG bank" always available that it will use for its rolls, ensuring real randomness.
 This bank refreshes every input/output.

 This is an alternative to using function calls.
 One advantage it has is seamlessness.
 You don't need to pay for multiple outputs because it all happens within one output.

-One problem that remains is that the AI can still "cheat" by fitting the DCs of skillchecks to the RNG numbers, but I'm not sure how big of a deal it is.
+It's also less "cognitively" taxing to the AI.
+In my experience this system works with a 100% reliability.

 Here is the system prompt I use (that you don't necessarily have to use, of course):
 ```<role>